 The Surgeon General Jerome Adams warned against the President’s advice.
 He reminded Americans in a tweet to “PLEASE always talk to your health provider first before administering any treatment/medication to yourself or a loved one.”
 “Your safety is paramount, and doctors and nurses … have years of training to recommend what’s safe and effective,” Adams wrote.
 Representative Will Hurd of Texas, a Republican lawmaker, broke with the White House over Trump’s enthusiasm for disinfectants.
 He stated elected officials should “leave the guidance on health to health professionals.”

 Why can’t stores keep cleaning supplies on the shelves?

 As the coronavirus quarantine continues in the United States, Shoppers picked clean Lysol sprays and Clorox wipes.
 The coronavirus could cause the quarantine of many shoppers for months.
 Store limits on disinfecting wipes and sprays haven’t slowed the desperate run on these supplies.
 Many Americans are stocking up on cleaning products to protect against infection.
 In March, sales of aerosol disinfectants jumped 343% and multipurpose cleaners 166% from a year ago, according to research firm Nielsen.
 People are searching the internet’s vast virtual shelves and local stores for more.

 Disinfectants are one of the best ways to fight the virus.
 We need a comprehensive approach to decrease the risk of coronavirus.
-The best plan, for example, includes social distance, disinfectants, face mask, gloves, exercise, and eating healthy to build a robust immune response.
-Check out: Coronavirus lifting restrictions in the United States, A Nation at War – Week Seven
+For example, the best plan includes social distance, disinfectants, face masks, gloves, exercise, and eating healthy to build a robust immune response.